Fragment of a Novel

 The larp is set in the Forbidden History universe, but it is a standalone project with its own characters.
 You do not need to previously have played a student or professor at St. Theodora’s to participate, but we expect you to read the short information text about St. Theodora’s that we send you.

-Everything in this larp is diegetic.
-Characters will be cooking food so that we do not go hungry while we search for and explore our desire to express ourselves, create art and relate to others.
 Your real body will be your larp body with all the limitations you already have.
 What happens, happens.
 If you need to take a nap, your character also needs to take a nap.
 If you weren’t there for an important event, your character also missed it.
 Any art you create will be your real art, and your real allergies will also be your character’s.
 There will be minimal meta techniques.

 Is this larp for me?